Register company in Switzerland: Introduction

 How long to register company in Switzerland and open corporate bank account?

-- Tetra Consultants will open company in Switzerland through a seamless and fuss-free procedure.
+- Tetra Consultants team of experts will complete the process of offshore company registration in Switzerland through a seamless and fuss-free procedure.

 - Upon receiving the required due diligence documents of the directors and shareholders, Tetra Consultants will conduct Switzerland company registration search to check the availability of your preferred company name.